Mikao Usui: Activity in the 1920s

 During the early 1920s, Usui did a 21-day practice on Mount Kurama called discipline of prayer and fasting, according to translator Hyakuten Inamoto.
 Common belief dictates that it was during these 21 days that Usui developed Reiki.
 As Mount Hiei is the main Tendai complex in Japan, and is very close to Kyoto, it has been surmised that Usui would also have practiced there if he had been a lay priest.
 This teaching included self-discipline, fasting and prayer.

 Personal life and death

 Usui married Sadako Suzuki, who bore children by the names of Fuji and Toshiko.
 Fuji (1908–1946) became a teacher at Tokyo University.
 Toshiko died at age 22 in 1935.

-Usui died on 9 March 1926 of a stroke.